trueheart78/trueheart78.com/games.md

    * Made by Harmonix.
    * Has _Bad Guy_ and _Juice_.
 1. Beat Saber (VR) <!-- Oct 2020 -->
-   * Bought the BTS, Green Day, Interplay, Linkin Park, and Panic! at the Disco packs.
+   * Bought the Billie Eilish, BTS, Green Day, Interplay, Linkin Park, and Panic! at the Disco packs.
    * Mainly play the "solo" mode, so there is no "completion".
    * Love the 90° mode.
 1. OhShape (VR) <!-- June -->